iandorsey00/geodata/README.md

 The U.S. Census Bureau differentiates geographies types like the entire country, states, counties, and places by classifying them as summary levels.
 There are many more summary levels than those just mentioned.
-A partial list of summary levels can be found [here](https://factfinder.census.gov/help/en/summary_level_code_list.htm).
+A list of summary level codes can be found [here](https://www.census.gov/programs-surveys/geography/technical-documentation/naming-convention/cartographic-boundary-file/carto-boundary-summary-level.html).
 You might notice some odd summary level names like "State-County-County Subdivision-Place/Remainder-Census Tract-Block Group-Block."
 The reason summary levels like these exist is the place hierarchy is very complicated in the U.S.